-Ballycotton 2018: As you may know in the past few years the Club has participated in the Ballycotton Cliff Walk and raised substantial monies for the Chernobyl Children’s Trust.
+Ballycotton 2018.
+As you may know in the past few years the Club has participated in the Ballycotton Cliff Walk.
+Participating members raised substantial monies for the Chernobyl Children’s Trust.

 The Walk starts in Ballycotton at 12 noon.
 Refreshments will be available at around the half-way mark and also at the finish of the walk.